nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 The idea is that when this is set to false, the debut details will be plain text.
 When it is set to true, it will be an input field.

-114. For `debut.debutFilm` and `debut.debutYear`, write a ternary operator that will render either text or an input based on our state variable `isEditing`:
+114. For `debut.film` and `debut.year`, write a ternary operator that will render either text or an input based on our state variable `isEditing`:

 ```jsx
 <p>